Normando1945/Repo_Computational_Methods/README.md

 ## General Recommendation

-Students are encouraged to keep this repository updated throughout the semester and use it as the main reference point for class notes, numerical examples, design criteria, and the progressive development of seismic-resistant design tools and concepts.
+Students are encouraged to keep this repository updated throughout the semester and use it as the main reference point for class notes, numerical examples, post-processing routines, and the progressive development of computational tools for structural engineering applications.